axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

  <p>Then you adjust your app to raise the risk of similar companies.</p>

 <h1>What about people who cannot work?</h1>
  <p>Some people will be unable to contribute to a company, for whatever reason.
-But to their family</p>
+But they still can contribute to their family, etc.</p>

 <h1>Is risk associated with companies or with rCoins?</h1>
  <p>A <span class="_paradigm">rCoin</span>s log includes all the information needed to calculate the <span class="_paradigm">rCoin</span>&rsquo;s potential risk and benefits.
 But, this date comes from the company behind the minted <span class="_paradigm">rCoin</span>s.
 In all likelihood, it would include the number of co-owners who agreed to the mint and its how well they&rsquo;ve kept to their promises.
 It would also include that a case has been made by several communities that the company is harming them and whether or not the situation has been resolved to the communities&rsquo; satisfaction.</p>